Looking for the best flea treatments for a husky? We’ve got you covered.

 Suitable for dogs of more than 8 weeks old, this flea treatment for dogs promises to kill all fleas within 18 hours.

-- Effective even if your dog gets wet
+- Effective even if your dog gets wet (ideal for our huskies given they are VERY active!)

 - Kills fleas in all stages of development